TolgaKmbl/TolgaKmbl/README.md

 - 👀 I’m interested in learning to code and change career pathways!
 - ✍ I’m currently learning Java and PL/SQL.
 - ✅ I have recently learned Solidity and JavaScript languages alongside with HTML/React(with Redux) to create a complete Ethereum dApp Project.
-- 🤝 I’m looking to collaborate on anything and everything related to blockchain development topics
+- 🤝 I’m looking to collaborate on anything and everything related to programming topics
 - 👨‍🎓 Istanbul Technical University
 - 📫 How to reach me (tolga_kumbul@protonmail.com)